mediafellows/ansible-role-s3-website-hosting/README.md

 This role sets up the S3 bucket with the right configuration and then creates a CloudFront distribution using that bucket as a origin.
 Takes care of bucket permissions, CloudFront origin config and TLS setup, using given CNAMEs and ACM (AWS certificate manager) TLS certificate.

-Needs Ansible 2.9 or newer for the `cloudfront_distribution` module.

 ## Requirements

-Needs a working DNS zone in Route53 and working ACM TLS certificates for the domains you want to use.
+- Needs a working DNS zone in Route53 and working ACM TLS certificates for the domains you want to use.

 ## Role Variables
 The following variables can be set: